-South Evanston CTA Yellow Line Station
+South Evanston Yellow Line Station

 From its original opening in 1925 until 1948, the CTA Yellow Line (also known as the Skokie Swift) had several stops in Evanston.
 After major changes in the mid-20th century to convert the service into a commuter shuttle, intermediate stations at Dodge, Asbury, and Ridge had their platforms and entrance buildings boarded up and eventually dismantled.